 Applicant Response: The application is not complex and the applicant has experience with land divisions such as this.
-Furthermore, the applicant coordinated with City Staff prior to submittal.
+Furthermore, the applicant coordinated with City Staff prior to submittal was informed that an application should be submitted.

 15.202.050 Neighborhood Contact